Kalamazoo College: Recycling program

 Kalamazoo College has become a leading institution in the area of recycling and environmental awareness.
 A crew of student workers operates one of the nation's most successful recycling programs and organizes the school's participation in the annual RecycleMania event, a competition among over 400 colleges and universities across the United States.
 In 2005, Kalamazoo College came to national prominence with a 3rd-place finish in the Grand Champion category.
 While annually placing in the top five in a variety of categories, in 2008 Kalamazoo College placed first in both the Grand Champion and Stephen K. Gaski Per Capita Classic competitions.

 Sustainability

 Kalamazoo College signed the President's Climate Commitment in 2007 and has completed a greenhouse gas emission inventory.
 The college's Hicks Student Center is partially powered by wind and solar energy, and the student group D.I.R.T.
 (Digging in Renewable Turf) maintains an organic garden on campus.
 The spring 2009 Energy Sting competition encouraged students to reduce their energy consumption.
 Kalamazoo received a B on the 2010 College Sustainability Report Card.

+Beginning Band Methods

+One of Kalamazoo's most popular courses is "Beginning Band Methods", with over 100 students enrolling annually.
+Open to all students, including those with no musical experience, the courses train them to play brass and woodwind instruments.
+At the end of the term, the students perform a public concert.